HomePricingTax ProfessionalsAppsContact UsBlog

 Frequently Asked Questions

-Nonprofit organizations that has gross receipts of $50,000 or less can file Form 990-N (e-Postcard) with the IRS.
+Nonprofit organizations that have gross receipts of $50,000 or less can file Form 990-N (e-Postcard) with the IRS.

 Form 990-N needs to be filed by the 15th day of the 5th month after the close of the tax year.